hdShang/arxiv-daily/docs/cs-LG/2025-05-13/papers/250508237v1-privacy-preserving-analytics-for-smart-meter-ami-data-a-hybrid-appro.md

 ---
 layout: default
-title: Privacy-Preserving Analytics for Smart Meter (AMI) Data: A Hybrid Approach to Comply with CPUC Privacy Regulations
+title: "Privacy-Preserving Analytics for Smart Meter (AMI) Data: A Hybrid Approach to Comply with CPUC Privacy Regulations"
 ---

 # Privacy-Preserving Analytics for Smart Meter (AMI) Data: A Hybrid Approach to Comply with CPUC Privacy Regulations